arbazsiddiqui/Genre_Analyser/README.md

 ###How to use :
 Change the url to whatever list you want to analyse.
 Run the script and it will generate two csv files.
-Here is a sample analyst i have done on major movies of 2015:
+Here is a sample analysis i have done on major movies of 2015:

 ####Genre   Avg_rating
 Mystery	5.25